-An insurance premium refers to how much your insurance policy costs, usually on a monthly basis.
+An insurance premium refers to how much your insurance policy costs, either on a monthly or annual basis.

 What is an insurance premium?

 Insurance premium is a fancy term for the cost of your insurance policy.
 Usually, insurance companies give you a monthly price, such as $5/month.

 To find out how much is renters insurance for your apartment or home (aka your insurance premium), you need to get a quote, which generally requires filling out info online, talking to a customer service representative or underwriter on the phone, or, in Lemonade’s case, chatting with a bot on the Lemonade app or online.